Understanding Educational Assistance Programs: A Comprehensive FAQ

 What Is an Educational Assistance Program?

 An educational assistance program is a plan established by an employer to provide educational benefits to its employees.
-To qualify under U.S. Code § 127 – Educational Assistance Programs , the plan must be in writing and meet specific requirements.
-These programs are designed to support employees in furthering their education, covering expenses such as tuition, qualified education loans (as defined in section 221(d)(1) of the Code ), fees, books, and supplies.
+To qualify under U.S. Code § 127, the educational assistance program must be a written plan that meets all legal requirements.
+These programs are designed to support employees in furthering their education, covering expenses such as tuition, qualified education loans, fees, books, and supplies.

-Most importantly, these programs have the benefit that they are tax-free, up to $5,250 per calendar year.
+Most importantly, these programs have the benefit that they are tax-free, up to $5,250 for 2026.
 This means the benefits provided under this threshold are not included in the employee’s gross income nor reported as wages on their Form W-2.

 Recommended: How Does an HR Team Implement a Student Loan Matching or Direct Repayment Benefit?